Skills and employability

 Employers too complain that graduates do not have the knowledge required for certain job performance and demand more training to make them better suited.
 This also applies to the graduates coming out of formal vocational training institutions.
 Critics indicate there is a gross mismatch between the skills provided by the vocational training institutions and the skills demanded by industry and the services sector.

-In Sri Lanka, ILO provided technical assistance to the Tertiary and Vocational Education commission in formulating a National Policy on “Vocational Education, and Training Provision for Vulnerable People in Sri Lanka”.
+In Sri Lanka, the ILO provided technical assistance to the Tertiary and Vocational Education commission in formulating a National Policy on “Vocational Education, and Training Provision for Vulnerable People in Sri Lanka”.
 This document serves as a “road-map for action” in funneling candidates for vocational training into mainstream centers.
 The strategy opens up access to training opportunities which were hitherto denied or not adequately offered to persons deemed vulnerable.
 It creates a conducive environment for participation and linking vulnerable groups trained with the ‘world of work’.